 3. The Cinch Tie-Down Method

 Hey, it's easy, a cinch in fact ;-) The cinch loop can simply be slipped over any handy object that has a cap or knob or any other feature that prevents the line slipping off.
-The handle of a small anvil in the photos below...
+The handle of a small vice in the photos below...

 Tying Down Kites Over Sand